Tonsillitis

 - Are antibiotics necessary or will the infection most likely subside quickly on its own?

-- Is the patient at a greater risk for complications?
+- Is the patient at an increased risk for complications?

 The doctor will examine the throat and inquire about the patient’s symptoms.
-Swollen and coated tonsils, fever, but no cough indicate a bacterial infection of the tonsils.
+A bacterial infection of the tonsils is indicated by swollen and coated tonsils, fever, but no cough.

-Furthermore, a rapid test can be administered.
+A rapid test can also be administered.
 Health insurance providers pay for this for children up to 16 years of age.
-The tonsils are swabbed and tested for streptococci.
+The test involves taking a swab from the tonsils and testing it for a specific type of streptococci.
 The results are available within a few minutes, but the test is not always accurate.
+A more accurate test result is obtained if the swab is sent to a lab and analyzed there, which can take one to two days.

 Blood is rarely drawn unless other illnesses must be ruled out, for instance.